I NEVER BELIEVED IN SANTA CLAUS. NOT EVEN AS A KID, FOR REASONS I’LL MAKE CLEAR.

 The common knowledge is, “Don’t make big changes for two years after being widowed.”

-But I did not move away from grief, because I could not.
+But I did not move away from grief.

 If there exists a geography removed from grief, I do not know it.